oreplay/oreplay-backend/docs/uploads-v1-vs-v2.md

 **Every message survives.** v1 shows data-loss warnings *instead of* the ordinary ones, so a real warning can vanish behind another; v2 returns the lot, capped at ten of each kind, and `meta.level` is the highest level present.

+## One import at a time per stage (v2 only)

+A client that uploads every few seconds posts again before the previous file has finished importing, and nothing serialised them: two imports load the same stored participants, neither sees the other's uncommitted rows, and both create the same runner.
+The older one can also finish last and write its stale results over the newer ones, so a leaderboard goes backwards.

+v2 refuses the second with **409** rather than queueing it, because the client's next file is seconds away and carries fresher data than anything a queue would hold. **v1 is unchanged**, deliberately: its contract says every failure is a 202, and the deployed desktop clients hold that contract.

+The lock lives in the cache, not in a column: `Cache::add()` is atomic on both the memcached and the redis engines, and the entry expires by itself, so a request killed mid-import cannot block a stage for ever.
+Its lifetime is **twice `UploadMetrics::MAX_PROCESSING_SECONDS`**, derived in `config/app.php` rather than copied, so an upload can never outlive its own lock however that guard changes.
+It is released in a `finally`, so the expiry is a backstop rather than the mechanism.